If you run a SaaS business, you probably know by now that search engine traffic (aka organic traffic) is a big deal.

 If you Google “educational content marketing“, you’ll find out that this article I wrote on Winsome Writer currently ranks number 1 on the first page of Google.

 I also rank above some of the biggest brands such as Content Marketing Institute, Izea, Convince and Convert, Forbes, and so on for this keyword.

 So, how did I do it?

 By creating content that meets the search intent of my audience.
-When you do this, your content will definitely get traffic from search engines.
+When you do this, your content will definitely get organic traffic from search engines.

 By search intent, I mean, ensuring that your content answers the questions of your audience correctly.

 With a simple Google search, you can easily evaluate the search intent of a particular topic.

 Say you want to write a post targeting the keyword: “resources for freelance writers”